 4) Consider a Short Sale

-“I can’t sell my house in San Antonio because I owe too much!”
+“I can’t sell my house in South Texas area because I owe too much!”
 This can happen if you purchased your home within the past few years and currently owe more than the home is worth (called being upside down).

 In some instances, you can negotiate with your lender to accept less than what you owe on your mortgage.
 If it looks like the other option is foreclosure, your lender probably will accept a short sale.
 When you sell on the retail market as a short sale, it is a joke in the real estate industry that it is not a short sale; it is long sale.
 It is called a short sale because the lender is taking less than you owe on the mortgage so the lender will be “short” on their proceeds.
 Because of that the lender is very slow on the process.
 They want to make sure THEY are getting the most they can sell the house for on the open market.
 So there is lots of red tape.